skytreader/.files/tildocs/wireless-debugging.markdown

 - `ping` as a quick (but not rigorous) check on general connectivity.
 - `traceroute` to check where the bottleneck is (hitting the router?
 DNS?
 ISP routes?).

+## Possible triggers

+I am not joking with this list

+1. Me leaving my chair.
+2. Closing the door.

 ## Sample Logs

 **Ubuntu 14.04, weird wireless problem**